mapbox/mapbox-geostats/README.md

         {
           // The name of this attribute
           "attribute": String,
-          // The number of unique values for this attribute (max.
-1000) "count": Number,
           // The type of this attribute's values "type": String, // More info below ...
-          // An array of this attribute's first 100 unique values "values": [
+          // An array of this attribute's if less than VALUES LIMIT unique values "values": [
             // ...
           ],
-          // If there are *any* numbers in the values, the following
+          // If there are more number values than VALUES LIMIT, the following
-          // numeric stats will be reported
+          // numeric stats will be reported instead "min": Number,
-          "min": Number,
           "max": Number
         }